-On 22 February 2018, Dutch Star Companies ONE N.V. realized its initial public offering at Euronext Amsterdam, successfully raising € 55,365,000 from a broad range of investors.
 The purpose of Dutch Star Companies ONE N.V. is to acquire a significant minority stake in a Dutch 'star company' to realize a Business Combination.
 Since the listing, Dutch Star Companies ONE N.V. focuses on the selection of a potential target company to bring to the extraordinary general meeting as a proposed Business Combination.
-At the end of December 2018, no specific target company was proposed yet and Dutch Star Companies ONE N.V. will continue its search for a proposed Business Combination with a target company to be completed within the 24 months period as announced at the initial public offering.
+As disclosed on 18 December 2019 Dutch Star Companies ONE N.V. was in exclusive discussions and signed a non-binding heads of agreement with CM.com.
+These discussions were ongoing on 31 December 2019.
+On 9 January 2020 DSCO entered into a Business Combination Agreement with CM.com.
+This Business Combination Agreement is subject to final approval of the EGM on 20 February 2020.

-Amsterdam, 18 February 2019
+Amsterdam, 18 February 2020